 The Arctic Marine Tourism Project – Best Practice Guidelines document (AMTP), was approved at the Iqaluit 2015 Ministerial Meeting.
-It is a voluntary document encouraging action on behalf of the Arctic Council, Arctic States, and in some instances collaboration between the two, and is meant to strengthen, not preclude, the range of existing mandatory requirements and voluntary policies and guidance currently in place to support sustainable Arctic marine tourism issued by levels of government, industry, industry associations and the NGO community.
+It is a voluntary document encouraging action on behalf of the Arctic Council, Arctic States, and in some instances collaboration between the two, and is meant to strengthen, not preclude, the range of existing mandatory requirements and voluntary policies and guidance currently in place to support sustainable and responsible Arctic marine tourism issued by levels of government, Indigenous communities, industry, industry associations and the NGO community.

 AMTP recommended that the Arctic Council should note the potential benefits of sustainable Arctic marine tourism and be mindful that these benefits are best realized through active and collaborative engagement among coastal communities, government agencies, industry, academia, and other stakeholders.
 Based on this, follow up on selected AMTP recommendations is proposed during the 2019-2021 period with the aim to better understand and assess impacts from the growing Arctic marine tourism sector.
 Potential next steps in 2021-2023 could e.g. involve more specific socio-economic activities/tasks carried out by other Arctic Council working groups, such as the SDWG, potentially in collaboration with PAME.

-This project will during the 2019-2021 period contribute to the following two AMTP recommendations which can be divided into the following two work packages:
+This project will contribute to the following AMTP recommendations:

-Work package 1: Compile a publicly available repository of circum-Arctic marine tourism information.
+Compile a publicly available repository of circum-Arctic marine tourism information.

-Work package 2: Develop a standardized framework for, and encourage the preparation of, site-specific guidelines for near-shore and coastal areas of the Arctic visited by passengers of marine tourism vessels and pleasure craft.
+Develop a standardized framework for, and encourage the preparation of, site-specific guidelines for near-shore and coastal areas of the Arctic visited by passengers of marine tourism vessels and pleasure craft.

 Furthermore, this project contributes to follow-up on the following Arctic Council documents:

 The 2006 Final Report on Sustainable Model for Arctic Regional Tourism (SMART) (download here).